cresset-template/cresset/README.md

 Accelerating time-to-market by streamlining the development process is a competitive edge for any firm, whether lean startup or tech titan.

-With luck, the techniques I propose here will enable the deep learning community to "_write once, train anywhere_".
+With luck, the techniques proposed here will enable the deep learning community to "_write once, train anywhere_".
-But even if I fail in persuading most users of the merits of my method, I may still spare many a hapless grad student from the sisyphean labor of setting up their `conda` environment, only to have it crash and burn right before their paper submission is due.
+But even if most users are not persuaded of the merits of this method, Many a hapless grad student may be spared from the sisyphean labor of setting up their `conda` environment, only to have it crash and burn right before their paper submission is due.

 ## Compose as Best Practice

 Docker Compose is superior to using custom shell scripts for each environment.
 Not only does it gather all variables and commands for both build and run into a single file, but its native integration with Docker means that it makes complicated Docker build/run setups simple to implement and use.

-I wish to emphasize that using Docker Compose this way is a general-purpose technique that does not depend on anything about this project.
+Using Docker Compose this way is a general-purpose technique that does not depend on anything about this project.
-As an example, an image from the NVIDIA NGC PyTorch repository has been used as the base image in `ngc.Dockerfile`.
-The NVIDIA NGC PyTorch images contain many optimizations for the latest GPU architectures and provide a multitude of pre-installed machine learning libraries.
-For those starting new projects, using the latest NGC image is recommended.

-To use the NGC images, use the following commands:

-1. `docker compose up -d ngc`
-2. `docker compose exec ngc zsh`

-The only difference with the previous example is the service name.
+The other services available in the project emphasize this point.

 ### Using Compose with PyCharm and VSCode